Wine is one of those tasty beverages that only gets better with age, right?

 For unopened bottles, check whether it is corked.
 Corked wine means heat damage has occurred, and it won’t smell or taste pleasant; in fact, it might not taste of much at all as corked wine dulls the flavor.

-To find out if your wine is corked, check for a visible leak in the cork, or see if it is pushing past the rim of the bottle.
+To determine if your wine is corked, inspect for a noticeable leak in the cork, or observe if it is protruding beyond the bottle’s edge.

 After looking for signs of off-wine, next, give it a smell.
 An opened bottle of wine that has gone bad smells of vinegar, or if it is stale, it may emit a nutty odor.
 If you’re testing out a bottle that has been left unopened for a while, watch out for a garlicky or cabbage-like smell.